natbutter/SydneyTolls/README.md

 ***TransportVis.ipynb*** deep dives into the CCT.
 ***TollDataSydney.ipynb*** looks at an overview of the entire toll set.
 Explore them to find out more.
+The data is growing every year, so we may need to adapt them or consider new ways to visualise the data in the future (especially TollDataSydney) as they consume more ram!

 Key points: